pimms/ggl/README.md

 Command that is executed after the URL has been opened.
 Should be used to give your browser focus.
 This option is *extremely* awesome with the `i3 WM` if you always have your browser in the same workspace.
 If your browser is opened in workspace 2: `post_cmd: i3 workspace2`.

-#### Do note!
-The default Search Engine ID is configured exactly as written above, but use your own if you want to customize your results even more. :-)